Schr\"odinger Bridge Matching for Tree-Structured Costs and Entropic Wasserstein Barycentres: Experiments

 We additionally report results for the iterative WIN method \citep{korotin2022wasserstein}.
 We see that TreeDSBM performs competitively with this strong baseline for continuous Wasserstein-2 solvers.
 The results reported for WIN are for the combined map $(\sum_i \lambda_i T_i) \# \nu$, as in our experiments the barycentre generator $\nu = G \# \rho$ was unable to fit the true barycentre accurately, nor were the maps $T_i^{-1} \# \mu_i$.
 Additionally, we applied the W2CB \citep{korotin2021_bary_no_minimax} and NOTWB \citep{kolesov2024estimating} algorithms to this example, but were unable find hyperparameters to make the algorithms to converge to the correct solution.
 We hypothesise that the neural maps may struggle to model the discontinuous transports well, and also that this challenging example may result in difficult loss landscapes.
 We found TreeDSBM to exhibit stable training despite this challenging problem setting, and to also be the fastest of the algorithms to converge to the solution.
-We provide a runtime analysis, along with further results and discussion, in the Appendix.
+We provide a runtime analysis, along with further results and discussion, in Appendix \ref{app:synthetic_2d_details}.

-\paragraph{MNIST 2,4,6 Barycentre}
+\paragraph{MNIST 2,4,6 barycentre}